ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 </tbody>
 </table>

-We may adjust the above scale to be more lenient (depending on the overall class performance), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
+We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
+We will not adjust the scale for individual students.

 <a id="g:engage"></a>
 <h3>Engagement</h3>